Bluegrass Cycling Club/West 6th

 The Bike Part:

-Beginning April 4, 2015 the Bluegrass Cycling Club will host a ride and education session every other Saturday morning at West 6th Brewery EXCEPT the session the session for the 3rd weekend in May will be held on SUNDAY, MAY 17 beginning at 1:-- pm.
+Beginning April 4, 2015 the Bluegrass Cycling Club will host a ride and education session every other Saturday morning at West 6th Brewery EXCEPT the sessions on the 3rd and 4th weekend in May will be held on SUNDAY, MAY 17 and SUNDAY MAY 31 beginning at 1:00 pm with rides following at 2:00 pm.
 Education sessions will begin at 9 am and will feature a different topic each week.
-Rides will begin at 10 am.
+Saturday rides will begin at 10 am.
 Several distances and paces will be offered with ride leaders, including options on the Legacy Trail for cyclists who do not want to ride on the roads.
 (Novice on the legacy trail, C on the legacy trail and on the road, B/C on the road, B on the road, A/B on the road, and A on the road).

 Cyclists who do not want to participate in a BCC group ride will also be able to show up, sign in, and do an urban ride or ride in a smaller group – the point is to get people out and on bikes and however they want to do that is good (except we must insist t that anyone riding as part of one of our club rides wear a helmet).